naiyt/hacking_game/README.md

-# hacking_game
+# Shell Emulator

-A super basic shell and filesystem emulation currently.
+A super basic shell and filesystem emulation for a *nix type OS.
 All commands are shell builtins.
 No forking or threading.
 The "filesystem" is really nothing more then a few objects that emulate the basic structure of a *nix FS.
-All of it is just stored in memory.

-Commands all support basic piping of stdout/stdin to other commands with |. (e.g., `time | grep 19`.)
+Commands all support basic piping with | and redirection with > and >>.

 TODO next:
 - commands:
     - rm
+    - rmdir
+    - whoami
+    - mail
+    - ssh
+    - text editing (scary)
+- Permissions!
+- Users
-- cd into multiple directories
+- Ablity to cd into sub directories
-- save state of filesystem
+- Save state of filesystem
+- Initialize filesystem with text files as well
-- multiple commands with ; or && (but not chaining stdout/stdin)
+- Multiple commands with ; or &&
-- better support for renaming commands (e.g., say I don't want to call the manual pages command by its typical name)
+- Better support for renaming commands (e.g., say I don't want to call the manual pages command by its typical name)
-- consider using curses
-- permissions
-- better arg handling
+- Better arg handling
-- refresh fs state after each spec (too much pollution at the moment)